tobek/laminae/notes.md

 - does she have ties to a community? she did but it got pretty fucked up
 - personality traits
     + humble, funny/amused, listens, regal, simple, kind, accepted by everyone, absolutely no expectations from anything ever
+    + does she overflow with empathy for everything or is she cool-headed?
+        * maybe the former in most of her life, and her journey brought her to the latter?
 - her fate and fate of her work
     + some aperture gone wrong, or maybe emergency exit from The Cartography
     + no time stuff, rather she got suspended in some stasis for a long time and the Order unlocked it